surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## [Download CSV, Download CSV ; Download XLXS & Image Formats]

-To download dashboard in any of the folowing formats, click gear icon;
+To download dashboard in any of the following formats, click gear icon;

 -   <b>Download CSV </b>  download the dashboard report in CSV format.